 What Is Acne?

 Acne is a common skin disorder that occurs when pores become clogged.
 It can affect both men and women.
 Acne most often occurs in teenagers or young adults, but it can occur at any age.
-In fact, most people in the United States between 11 and 30 years old have acne.
+In fact, most people in the United States between 11 and 30 years old have some type of acne.

 What Causes Acne?